apache/streampipes-website/docs/06_extend-tutorial-adapters.md

 ```

 An attribute of an Event is referred to as `property` in StreamPipes.
-So we in our case we have three properties.
+So in our case we have three properties.
 Since StreamPipes creates a sample event in the UI when configuring the adapter (
 see [here](./03_use-connect.md#schema-editor)),
 providing a meaningful sample value for every property allows StreamPipes to demonstrate its full potential.